soundslikejason/100-days-of-code/log.md

 ### Day 22: January 24, Tuesday

 **Today's Progress**: Interacted with a Mongo database using Mongoose.
+Added database to YelpCamp.

 **Thoughts**: Now I know the difference between SQL and NoSQL.